airspot-dev/krules/README.md

 ## What to do now

-We understand that this guide is not enough to get you started building your first micro-services event-driven application using KRules.
+This guide, of course, is not enough to get you started building your first micro-services event-driven application using KRules.
 Please be confident and patient while we're working hard to provide you new useful documentation to help you being profitable using KRules and of course, its stack which is based upon like KNative eventing and python.